Chaotic Correlation Functions with Complex Fermions: Conclusion

 We have computed the fermion six point function in the SYK model with complex fermions in the presence of a non-vanishing chemical potential.
 We then took triple short time limit of this correlation function so that it appears as a three point function of fermion bilinears.
 We show that the three point function of fermion bilinears, for $h\not=2$ modes, have the scaling property of conformal field theory three point function, as is expected as a generalisation of the results of \cite{Gross:2017hcz} to the complex fermion case.
 Like in \cite{Gross:2017hcz}, we find that the contribution of the contact three point graphs in the large $q$ limit is subleading compared to that of the planar graphs.

 We also compute three point function of fermion bilinears for the $h=2$ mode.
 This mode is known to break the conformal invariance of the SYK model, both spontaneously as well as explicitly.
 This mode is known to exhibit chaotic behaviour with the Lyapunov exponent $\lambda_{\rm L}$ that saturates the chaos bound.
 The three point function of bilinears in this case has a behaviour different from those of the conformal, {\em i.e.}, $h\not= 2$ modes.
-In this case we find that the in the large $q$ limit, the contribution of the planar graphs is subleading compared to the contact graphs.
-We then use these results to extract the bulk three point coupling of a field in the asymptotic AdS$_2$ both for the conformal as well as the $h=2$ modes.
+In this case we find that in the large $q$ limit, the contribution of the planar graphs is subleading compared to the contact graphs.

-Given the three point bulk correlation function, one can estimate the corresponding bulk cubic coupling.
-Formally, the bulk correlation function is defined in terms of a quantum field theory in the AdS-background.
-This qualitative picture may have a precise description in the $q\to \infty$ limit, in which the anomalous dimensions become parametrically small and the bulk dual is expected to be described a higher spin like theory.
-Correspondingly, the Callan-Symanzik equation for the bulk three point correlation functions is formally given by